sagarjaink/apify-mcp-server/README.md

 Once the server is running, you can interact with Server-Sent Events (SSE) to send messages to the server and receive responses.
 The easiest way is to use [Tester MCP Client](https://apify.com/jiri.spilka/tester-mcp-client) on Apify.

-Most of the MCP clients do not support SSE yet (as of March 2025), but this will likely change.
+[Claude Desktop](https://claude.ai/download) currently lacks SSE support, but you can use it with Stdio transport; see [MCP Server at a local host](#-mcp-server-at-a-local-host) for more details.
-[Claude Desktop](https://claude.ai/download) does not support SEE yet, but you can use it with Stdio transport, see [MCP Sever at a local host](#-mcp-server-at-a-local-host) for more details.
+Note: The free version of Claude Desktop may experience intermittent connection issues with the server.

-In the client settings you need to provide server configuration:
+In the client settings, you need to provide server configuration:
 ```json
 {
     "mcpServers": {